liferay/liferay-docs/discover/portal/articles/02-web-experience-management/03-staging-content-for-publication/02-using-the-staging-environment.markdown

 looked at that point.
 To access *History*, select the *Options* icon (![Options](../../../images/icon-options.png)) in the Staging bar.

-**Mark as Ready for Publication:** After you're done making changes to the staged page, click this button.
+**Ready for Publication:** After you're done making changes to the staged page, click this button.
 The status of the page changes from *Draft* to *Ready for Publication* and any changes you've made can be published to the Live Site.
 When you publish a page to live, only the version which was *Marked as Ready for Publication* is published.

 When clicking the *Publish to Live* button, a popup window appears with come configuration options for your publication.
 You can give your publication a name